Reviews of There Will Be Blood

 Perhaps the most incredible thing about There Will Be Blood is its minimalism as I may have said previously.
 In spite of its long runtime (which approaches three hours), the film never feels indulgent or overly complex.
 Anderson slows down the pacing of the film to a deliberate lurch.
 This might frustrate impatient viewers, but the approach ultimately makes the film's several climaxes more rewarding and its emotional peaks more stunning.

 There Will Be Blood is both visceral and cerebral and hits home on all levels, the rare film that combines the raw emotion of our most human instincts with smart, well-conceived film-making techniques.
-Well fulfills and exceeds even the hype and capable of meeting even your wildest expectations, Anderson's latest is truly a masterpiece of cinema.
+Fulfills and exceeds even the hype and capable of meeting even your wildest expectations, Anderson's latest is truly a masterpiece of cinema.

 0 comments, Reply to this entry